 Faith & Dependence on God

 We aren't called to play it safe or pursue comfort.
 We need to continually seek God's will and follow Him into uncomfortable territory when He leads us there.
-I have an idea of what we can do in our own power and it pales in comparison to what God wants to do in and through us, both as individuals and as a church.
+We have an idea of what we can do in our own power but it pales in comparison to what God wants to do in and through us, both as individuals and as a church.

 Transformation & Growth

 Those who don't know Jesus should come to know Him and those who know Him should be growing in their fruitfulness and effectiveness.
 We need to continue to seek and pursue the lost while teaching those within our church to follow and obey all that Jesus commands.
 Healthy churches don't continually fall into predictable ruts...neither do healthy Christians.

 We can't wait for people to come to us.
 We need to engage and penetrate our community in meaningful ways.
 This should be happening through organized Riverside events as well as through individual church members.
 Some events will specifically proclaim the Gospel to our neighbors.
 The purpose of other events will be to love and serve our neighbors and meet their needs, always looking for an opportunity or open door to share the reason for the hope that is in us.

 Planting new churches is an effective way to reach new people and a way to challenge new leaders to step out in faith.
 As we continue to plant churches we have a reason to prepare and develop new leaders in every area and ministry of Riverside.
 As we continue to grow this will lead to an ongoing cycle of identifying and developing leaders, training them, and sending them out.
 In this way the Gospel continues to spread and Riverside always has an incentive to grow and develop leaders.